Malia Obama and Sasha Obama were 10 and 7 years old when they moved into the White House.

 "Did I ever tell you to remember things like are you eating some green things?"
 Michelle Obama gave an example of one of those nagging mom texts, er, helpful reminders to Oprah.
 "Gosh, I give them so much advice that they are sick of me."

-It's funny, how an ability to fill arenas and theaters with fans hanging on her every word doesn't necessarily carry all that much sway with one's own kids.
+It's funny, how an ability to fill arenas and theaters with fans hanging on her every word doesn't necessarily carry all that much sway with her own kids.

 "I threaten them that I'm going to buy an apartment near their campus and visit and sit in their classes, but that's an idle threat," Michelle joked to Entertainment Tonight in May 2017.
 "I'm going to be happy to see them thriving on campus, work study jobs, traveling and having all these wonderful independent experiences that are going to make them phenomenal people."

-Now that the nest is empty, however, Michelle has said—in Becoming and in interviews—that she's relishing the opportunity to rediscover her partner in life, Barack Obama (they added an estate on Martha's Vineyard to their real estate portfolio last year), and focus on working with the next generation of young leaders.
+But once the nest was empty (pre-COVID, anyway), Michelle said—in Becoming and in interviews—that she's relishing the opportunity to rediscover her partner in life, Barack Obama (they added an estate on Martha's Vineyard to their real estate portfolio last year), and focus on working with the next generation of young leaders.
+(Her husband of 28 years, meanwhile, has been a bit busy lately campaigning for their pick for the next president of the United States, former Vice President Joe Biden, and both of them gave speeches during the Democratic National Convention in August.)

-As for her own daughters, she's excited to watch their future unfold, though she says neither she nor their father want to factor too heavily into their decision-making process.
+As for her own daughters, Michelle remains excited to watch their future unfold, though she says neither she nor their father want to factor too heavily into their decision-making process.

 "They cannot define themselves by looking at each other or looking at me or their dad," Michelle Obama said, explaining the gist of what she and Barack have told their daughters about forging their own paths in the world.
 "They have to take the time to get to know themselves—give themselves a moment to figure out who they want to be in the world, not who they think I want them to be, not what the rest of the world says about them, but to really think about how they want to shape their lives and how they want to move in this world.